carlhuth/ctools/__addongroup_sample/README.md

 ## Fix Add-ons

-If single file add-on, change it to a package and copy addongroup.py.
 If add-on does not have AddonPreferences and has no children, there is no need to modify it.

 ### import